Cell Block Legendz Does Not Own The Rights To This Image.

 Going to prison means

-partially relinquishing your civil rights, but the United States constitution is
+partially relinquishing your civil rights, but the United States Constitution is

 supposed to ensure prisoner civil rights.
 These laws are in place to protect